Mohspac/Mohspac/README.md

 ## About Me

-I come from a background in Business Administration.
+I come from a background in Market Research interviewer | Customer support Representative .
 However, my passion for technology and innovation has led me to embark on a journey to transition into the tech industry.
 With a solid foundation in coding skills and a strong drive to learn and grow, I'm eager to explore new opportunities and contribute to impactful projects in the tech space.

 ## What You'll Find Here